 The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement (PA) that governs the PCEP's related activities.
-The draft PA has been submitted to the SHPO for its review.
-The JPB is in the process of scheduling a briefing for the one Native American tribe which requested consultation after receiving the recent required notification.
+The draft PA is being reviewed by the SHPO.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.

 The JPB also continues to monitor the compliance of its construction contractors with the requirements of its FFGA and the supporting environmental documents.
 Annual surveys are being conducted as required.
 The PCEP reports that tree pruning, and removal is approximately 75% complete.
-The JPB recently issued a Change Order to the Electrification contractor to increase the amount for tree pruning and established a lump sum for all remaining tree pruning work.